NEW YORK — Beyoncé and Tina Knowles are continuing to build up the House of Deréon.

 Acccessory Exchange, which also holds the handbag licenses for XOXO, Via Spiga and Bongo, among others, generates about $125 million in retail sales in the U.S. No projections for its new license with the House of Deréon were disclosed.

-The announcement on the handbag license came on the heels of the company disclosing the brand will not be staging a runway show to launch its spring collection during September’s New York Fashion Week, instead targeting February for a catwalk presentation.
+The announcement on the handbag license came on the heels of the company’s disclosure that the brand will not be staging a runway show to launch its spring collection during September’s New York Fashion Week, instead targeting February for a catwalk presentation.